nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.1.1.b `help summary`

-We understand that even if you are not a first time user, it is not easy to remember all the commands instantaneously.
+We understand that even if you are not a first time user, it is not easy to remember all the commands.
-Should you require reference of summary commands, you can enter `help summary`.
+Should you require any quick reference of commands, you can enter `help summary`.

 Format: `help summary`